 Dr. Saurin Patel began his studies at the Kelley School of Business Physician MBA Program as a pulmonary disease specialist.
 He’s graduating the program an entrepreneur.

-Sam Tiras, assistant professor of accounting, has received a $15,000 grant from the IU International Research Development Fund to further his research on International Financial Reporting Standards (IFRS) and corporate sustainability.
+Sam Tiras, associate professor of accounting, has received a $15,000 grant from the IU International Research Development Fund to further his research on International Financial Reporting Standards (IFRS) and corporate sustainability.

 ESLO, a new shoe venture started by IUPUI alumni, wants to harnesses 50+ years of authentic shoe crafting experience to provide children with leather made Chukkas, Oxfords, and Wingtips that support and nurture their growing feet while simultaneously being modern, sleek and stylish.